 Findings further means that as professional development increases in terms of its competence or expertise, the perceived readiness in inclusive classroom setting also increases with moderation; or vice versa.
 It was a support to what Sabanal et al. (2025) found that training quality and educational attainment have significant ways to influence teachers’ preparedness in inclusive education.
 Therefore, the null hypothesis was rejected.
 Diaz et al. (2025) also confirmed that higher participation in appropriate training and support from the institution translated into greater preparedness and confidence in inclusive classroom instruction.

 This calls to maintaining or continuously improving the professional development activities for teachers, to ensure increase of their readiness in an inclusive classroom situation.
 School head and other school leaders need to incorporate in their Annual Improvement Plan (AIP) and School Improvement Plan (SIP) inclusive education-related trainings, seminars, workshops, and other professional development activities; which should be equally participated by teachers.
 Allotment of budget and other resources for this matter is needed.

+3.5 Relationship Between Professional Development and Instructional Practices

 Table 14.
-The Relationship Between Professional Development and Instructional Practices of Inclusive Education Teachers at Muntinlupa National School – Senior High School
+Pearson Correlation Results of Professional Development and Instructional Practices